tom-dell/Plex-Meta-Manager-Configs/README.md

       limit: 20
 ````

-As you can see, it's very similar to the Universal Classic Monsters, except for three bits.
+As you can see, it's very similar to the Universal Classic Monsters, except for two bits.

 > sort_title: +1_Popular on Netflix

-The +1_ infront of the sort_title field allows for granular ordering of collections in the collections screen.
+The +1_ infront of the sort_title field allows for granular ordering of collections in the Plex collections screen.
 In my case this will make the Netflix collection the second collection in Plex (I have a +0_ for the first collection).

 > limit: 20